tencentmusic/evhub/README.md

 ## Infra
 ![img.png](./docs/img/evhub.png)

-Evhub uses a unified event model to collect asynchronous events and distribute events to application scenarios, thus decoupling the upstream and downstream systems.
+EvHub is an event-driven runtime that provides a unified event model, retrieves asynchronous events, and distributes events to application scenarios to decouple upstream and downstream systems.
 Support real-time, delay, loop and transaction event scenarios, to achieve high real-time, high reliable general event components.
+It makes it easy for developers to build event-driven architecture stateless microservices.
 ## Features
 * Multi-protocol: Supports multiple protocols, such as HTTP and gRPC
 * Support for transactional messages